MelAlejandrino/php.ini-configuration-for-mysqli/README.md

 # php.ini configuration for mysqli
-mysqli not working? change your file php.ini-development to php.ini and copy the context i uploaded!!
+mysqli not working? rename your file php.ini-development to php.ini and copy the context i uploaded!!